IGNF/las-digital-models/README.md

 This codebase can be used in a docker image.

-To generate the docker image, run `bash docker/build.sh`
+To generate the docker image, run `make docker-build`

-To deploy it on nexus, run `bash docker/deploy.sh`
+To deploy it on nexus, run `make docker-deploy`

 To run any of the methods cited in the [Usage section](#usage):
 ```bash